The Sugar Industry and Sour grapes about Sugar

 This image, from Diet Doctor, breaks down the carb content, and blood sugar spiking effects of some common brands and types of sugar.

-It really just look at #11 – effects on weight and blood sugar.
+It really just look at #11 from my list – effects on weight and blood sugar.

-Although I can see that dates are worse than xylitol for someone strictly watching carbs, I will prefer a natural, unprocessed item when possible.
+Although I can see that dates are worse than xylitol, from the perspective of someone strictly watching carbs, I will prefer a natural, unprocessed item when possible.

-I would argue that honey, which is #1 – Natural, and #2 – Minimally processed, and #9 – contains antioxidants, and #10 – proven safe, would be MUCH BETTER THAN glucose-fructose, even though it may be equally bad for weight and blood sugar (there is also some research showing that honey is good for diabetes, or for gut health, but that is another debate.
+I would argue that honey, which is #1 – Natural, and #2 – Minimally processed, and #9 – contains phytonutrients & antioxidants, and #10 – proven safe, would be MUCH BETTER THAN glucose-fructose, even though it may be equally bad for weight and blood sugar (there is also some research showing that honey is good for diabetes, or for gut health, but that is another debate).

 I hope that helps understand my thoughts.